Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 Because the game will be made (if it will be made) primarily for an English-speaking audience (the largest of the accessible for me), the survey was targeted at English-speaking people and places where they can be found.

-I actively distributed the survey in:
+I actively distributed the survey through the following channels:

 - Reddit: subreddits + ads (single ad post)
 - Discord